chipperdrew/talkEdu/README.rst

 TODO:
 =============
-#) Add focus on username when logging in, title when posting
-#) Tell what the posts are sorted by
-#) Say the number of posts left for the day rather than 5 posts per day
 #) Add logo/picture at top of tab
 #) Change the name outsider to ????
 #) With pagination -- stay on same page after vote